 - cover lamination

 - print run

-Our knowledge and experience in all of these areas will assist your decision making.
-You want to choose the options that are right for you, right for your budget and right for the audience to whom you book is aimed.
+Our knowledge and experience in all of these areas will assist in your decision making.
+You want to choose the options that are right for you, right for your budget and right for the audience for whom your book is intended.

 Common binding styles to choose from include:

 - Perfect bound (paperback) – the most common binding option for soft covers.

 - Case bound – for hard covers.
 More expensive than perfect bound, it is typically used for limited print runs, such as special editions or presentation copies.
 It does have the advantage over perfect bound in that it allows for the book to ‘open flat’.
 This makes it attractive for certain types books, such as children’s books, cookery books and certain types of manuals.

 - Saddle stitch – used for pamphlets, booklets, magazines, etc. Usually only an option where page count is less than 100.